JAPAN MAPPER.COM

 Caretta Shiodome

-Unique mall with 47th-floor dining and an artistic light display from Nov–Feb, plus a museum.
+Unique mall with stunning 47th-floor dining and a dazzling seasonal light display from Nov–Feb.

 New Shinbashi Building